sanjaynagi/AnoFold/README.md

-# AnoFold
+# VectorFold

-AnoFold is a toolkit for analyzing protein structures and performing molecular docking for *Anopheles gambiae* proteins using AlphaFold models.
+VectorFold is a toolkit for analyzing protein structures and performing molecular docking for proteins in VectorBase using AlphaFold models.

 ## Features

-- Download AlphaFold PDB structures for *An. gambiae* proteins
+- Download AlphaFold PDB structures for any protein in both vectorbase and the alphafold database
 - Locate active sites of proteins
 - Perform molecular docking using GNINA with CNN scoring
 - Pre-stored ligand libraries